watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 End.AN provides an SR-aware function.

 Functions with the same role MAY be assigned as the same service segment within the SR domain.
-By using Anycast-SIDs, multiple nodes can be grouped as part of the same service segment.
+By using Anycast SIDs, multiple nodes can be grouped as part of the same service segment.

 End.AN MAY have optional arguments.
 This can provide additional programmability by embedding network function instructions in the segment list.